Model Code¶

 - The system automatically increments from the largest existing step for that metric

-- If no previous metrics exist for that metric name, it starts at step 1
+- If no previous metrics exist for that metric name, it starts at step

-- Each subsequent call without step increments by 1
+1 - Each subsequent call without

 When step is explicitly provided: